• Home

 Instead, I will go out of my way to identify recent events of derring-do that my team really have accomplished, and will find a way to celebrate them without the main purpose being to draw attention to myself.

-On Friday, I’ll recognize that not everyone in my organization has the same flexibility around their schedule that I have, and I won’t stroll (or Zoom) into the office wearing sports gear and act all “Hey, how’s it going – we never talk these days, let’s shoot the breeze.”
+On Friday, I’ll recognize that not everyone in my organization has the same flexibility around their schedule that I have, and I won’t stroll (or Zoom) into the office in my tailored athleisure couture and act all “Hey, how’s it going – we never talk these days, let’s shoot the breeze.”

 Do you recognize any of these traits?
 Which of these do you need to work on?